valiantljk/sci-swift/README.md

 # Why Sci-Swift

-* Simply recompiling existing scientific appliations codes to use Openstack Swift with HDF5 file formats.
-* Programmingly wirte/read HDF5 files using HDF5 C library to/from Openstack Swift, with expected scalability and performance.
+* No code change required for existing HDF5 applications to use object store (A promising HPC storage for replacing current PFS)
-* Sci-Swift's VOL python layer allows you to plug any kind of formats/storage using your favourite python library. e.g, FITs, Parquet, ROOT...
+* Enable HDF5 to work with any kind of formats/storage using your favourite _python_ library. e.g, FITs, Parquet, ROOT, TensorFlow, etc

 Python 2.7.13 :: Anaconda 2.3.0 (64-bit)